I gave my linen closet a makeover with wood floating shelves that I DIY-ed for under $120.

 Wire shelves come standard in a lot of homes, and frankly they're the worst.

 They usually lack durability — hello bending — and aren't very aesthetically pleasing for any design plan.

-Let's get started with the how-to, but don't forget to pin this post for later.
+Let's get started with the DIY, but don't forget to pin this post for later.

 I decided to makeover my linen closet.
 The whole thing looked like a bomb went off and I'm actually doing a collab with an amazing professional organizer named Whit who is going to help me get my sh*t together — so stay tuned for that reveal.

 The first part of this process was upgrading the shelving to uplevel my closet and give Whit a blank slate for organizing.

 Measure your closet

 Before you start building shelves, you need to create a design plan for how they'll fit into your space.
 You want to measure your closet — or nook, these shelves work wherever there are walls on each end to secure them into — and do a little rough sketch to get a visual.

 I recommend drawing out both a simple floorplan — looking at it from the top down — and the elevation — looking at it straight on — since accurate measurements are key to getting your shelves to look professional and built-in.

 Plan out the vertical and horizontal measurements for your shelves.